General Aviation Accident Investigations

 preliminary report provides a synopsis of factual information collected during the on-scene phase of the investigation.
 This report is typically available within two weeks after the accident.

-factual report consolidates relevant factual information and is released at the conclusion of the fact-gathering phase of the investigation.
-This report replaces the preliminary report and is typically available 12 to 24 months following the accident.
+- The final report consolidates relevant factual information and provides the analysis of that information the findings, and the probable cause of the accident.
+This report replaces the preliminary report and is released at the end of the investigation in approximately 18 to 24 months following the accident.

 You can access NTSB reports by searching the

 NTSB’s Case Analysis and Reporting Online Search (CAROL)

 An accident docket contains relevant factual information collected during an accident investigation that is used in the development of reports, summaries, and if issued, safety recommendations.
 The docket is available to access at an appropriate time during the investigation, or at its conclusion.

 Many investigations result in safety recommendations or safety alerts.
 The NTSB can issue these at any time during the investigation process.

 If you are requesting information related to a general aviation investigation, please complete an Investigation Update Request Form or contact us at

 TDA may coordinate family assistance operations for major passenger airline accidents that involve airlines with scheduled air services and non-scheduled air transport operations.
 TDA may establish family assistance operations near the accident location when the NTSB activates the Federal Aviation Disaster Family Assistance Act of 1996 or Foreign Air Carrier Family Support Act of 1997.

 If you are a survivor or the family of those potentially involved in a passenger airline accident, please